Bala432/order-matching-engine/README.md

 - This project intentionally avoids exchange-specific optimizations (kernel bypass, networking, lock-free I/O)
 - The focus is on correct matching semantics and determinism
 - The benchmark harness exists primarily to support correctness claims
+- Performance benchmarks are provided for baseline analysis and are not presented as exchange-grade latency claims.